Am I a carer?

 Caring from a distance

 Getting online can be helpful for ordering shopping and managing finances.
 It’s also a good way to stay in touch with the person you’re caring for if they’re also online.
-Ask about free or low-cost courses at your local library or Online Centre.
+If you or the person you care for are not confident internet users, ask about free or low-cost courses at your local library or Online Centre.

 There may come a time when you want to consider other options.
 Perhaps the person you care for could move closer to you or even move in with you.
 See our guide Choosing where to live for more information.